Are you saving hard and yet it’s not as much as you would have liked?

 Despite all these disadvantages, we have managed to slash our spending and increase our savings.

-You can read some of our recent strategies that have made our ‘wins’ possible.
+You can read about some of our recent strategies that have made our ‘wins’ possible.
 We have detailed our ‘adventures’ in these posts.
 If these strategies have helped us ordinary folks, they’ll definitely help you to save lots of money.

 There’s everything for you to gain and really nothing to lose by acting on these ideas.